payshares-legacy/payshares-data-api/README.md

             }

 ### market_traders [/market_traders{base}{counter}{range}{startTime}{format}]
 Returns a list of accounts that participated in trading the specified trading pair during the specified time range, ordered by base currency volume.
-If no trading pair is provided, the API uses a list of the top XPR markets
+If no trading pair is provided, the API uses a list of the top XPS markets

 #### POST

 + Parameters
     + base (JSON, optional) ... base currency-issuer.
-If not present, top XPR markets are queried
+If not present, top XPS markets are queried
     + counter  (JSON, optional) ... counter currency-issuer.
 Required if base is present
     + range (string, optional) ...
 Any of the following ("24hr", "3d", "7d")
     + startTime (string, optional) ... moment.js readable date string